1plusX/swan/README.md

   <img width="70%" height="70%" src="./overview2.svg">
 </p>

+In the following, we briefly show how to programmatically use the private storage to perform targeting based on a cross-domain profile.

 ## API Example Flow

 In the following, we describe an illustrative scenario where a cross-domain profile is built in the browser as a user anonymously navigates the web, i.e., without using a login.